"Passing stranger call not this a place of dreary gloom, I love to

 The Cemetery can be reached by walking down a path with trees either side.
 It is a lovely if not eerie walk, especially in the summer when the trees have their leaves and the path is shaded.
-Most times I have said hello to joggers or dog walkers so there is always somebody about!
+Most times I have said hello to joggers or dog walkers so there is always somebody about.
 The path winds slowly downhill.
-I should think that the bodies were taken to their final resting place by horses or maybe carried.
-The Commonwealth War Graves Commission looks after the WWI and WWII graves and the Cross of Sacrifice.
-The country park rangers do a fantastic job of cutting the grass and keeping the shrubs cut back and the paths clear.
+I should think that the bodies were taken to their final resting place on a gun carriage or hearse.
+The Commonwealth War Graves Commission look after the WWI and WWII graves and the Cross of Sacrifice and the ground is owned by the M.O.D.
 It is a lovely place to visit and sit on one of the benches amongst the vast assortment of trees or just wander and read some of the headstones which a lot of people do when I am there looking too.
 Sometimes there is a distant noise of a football match going on in the playing field at Hamble over the fence and through the trees.

 According to the burial registers, there are around 3694 bodies buried here.
 Some were buried in WWI and then "removed by friends or family" at a later date to be re-buried in their home cemetery.

 The 1911 census shows that there was a Cemetery caretaker.
 His name was William Barnes and he lived with his family Sarah, Ruby and William in a small cottage, thought to be just inside the cemetery gates on the right hand side.
 Unless you know different???